nh2tran/DeepNovo-DIA/README.md

 The result is a tab-delimited text file with extension `.deepnovo_denovo`.
 Each row shows the predicted sequence, confidence score, and other information for a feature provided in the input feature_file.

+More details of the input and output information can be found in the documentation file and the supplementary of our publication.

 **Step 2:** Test de novo sequencing results on labeled features:

     deepnovo_main --test --target_file <target_file> --predicted_file <predicted_file>